NelisV/fs-scenery-map-project/readme.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `NelisV`, `fs-scenery-project`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `FS Scenery Project`, `A community driven project to map flight simulation scenery. `
+Welcome to the FS Scenery Map Project, an open source mapping project to track flight simulation scenery.
+Anyone is invited to contribute to this datasource, add-on developers/publishers included.
+As long as a contribution can be backed with a public announcement it will generally be accepted.

 <p align="right">(<a href="#top">back to top</a>)</p>